upvdg/rnascope-qupath/README.md

 local background.

 # OUTPUTS
-After running the code, mRNA spots will be shown Points, in the color of the channel.
+After running the code, mRNA spots will be shown as Points, in the same color as the channel.
-Two new measurements "RNAScope CHANNEL Spots" and RNASctop CHANNEL Density are also appended to each annotation
+Two new measurements `RNAScope CHANNEL Spots` and `RNASctop CHANNEL Density` are also appended to each annotation.

 # DEPENDENCIES
 This script makes use of the ImageScience library at https://imagescience.org/meijering/software/imagescience/